huan/gas-gmail-channel/README.md

 About the parameters of constructor:

-1. `name`: Channel Name
+1. `name`: String.
+Channel Name.
+  - DEFAULT: `GmailChannel vVERSION`
-1. `keywords`: The keywords that email should include('-keyword' means NOT include)
+1. `keywords`: Array.
+The keywords that email should include('-keyword' means NOT include).
+  - DEFAULT: []
-1. `labels`: The labels that email should be labeled('-label' means NOT labeled)
+1. `labels`: Array.
+The labels that email should be labeled('-label' means NOT labeled).
+  - DEFAULT: ['inbox', '-trash']
-1. `limit`: Max number of email threads that channel will process(maximum 500, which is a gmail limitation)
+1. `limit`: Max number of email threads that channel will process.
+  - DEFAULT: 500(maximum of gmail limitation)
-1. `dayspan`: Only process emails in the past `dayspan` days. (default 365)
+1. `dayspan`: Only process emails in the past `dayspan` days.
+  - DEFAULT: 365
 1. `doneLabel`: GmailChannel will only get out the emails without the `doneLabel`, and label them as `doneLabel` after processed them.
   - DEFAULT: `OutOfGmailChannel`
   - set to `null` to DISABLE it
 1. `res`: You can set it to anything for later use.
 This object will be accessable in the middleware as `res` parameter.
+  - DEFAULT: {}

 That's all.